ShafSpecs/near-orm/packages/core/README.md

 Seeding is the process of populating your database with data.
 This is useful for testing and ensuring that your database is populated with the correct data.

+> [!NOTE]
+> When seeding in v0.4.0 and upwards, you no longer require to include fields that have defaults.

 ```ts

 await db.seed({
   users: [
     {